United Daily News Office Building

 The United Daily News Office Building, also known as UDN Building (聯合報辦公大樓 (Lián Hé Bào Bàngōng Dàlóu)), is a mixed-used skyscraper building located in Xinyi District, Taipei, Taiwan.
 The building was completed in 2018, with a total floor area of 60,147.43 m2 and a height of 145.6 m that comprise 34 floors above ground, as well as 5 basement levels.
 It houses the corporate headquarters of United Daily News.
-The first to 20th floors of the building are offices whilst the 21st to 34th floors are used for residential apartment units.
+The 1st to 20th floors of the building are offices whilst the 21st to 34th floors are used for residential apartment units.

 Design

-The building was designed by the Taiwanese architect Kris Yao, inspired by the Daily News Building in New York City.
+The building was designed by the Taiwanese architect Kris Yao and inspired by the Daily News Building in New York City.
 The building's design adopts a futuristic sensation by utilising aluminum claddings as well as a glass façade.
 The 8-meter high office lobby is presented like a public gallery space, with sculptures of Chinese-calligraphy symbols on the walls.